Khadijat98/tic-tac-toe/README.md

 ### Back to Homepage Function
 #### This reloaded the game and took the user back to the homepage after the back to home page button was clicked.

+### Known Bugs
+#### There are no known bugs as of 19/11/2021.

+### Future Improvements
+#### I would like to add the ability to keep score so the players can easily keep track.

+### Summary
+#### Overall, I am very happy with what I managed to achieve with this project.
+I managed to implement most of the features I wanted to add, and I was able to break down the problem better than I could with the calculator, making it easier for me to write the functions I needed, particularly for the winning patterns.
+The code for this